Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 7.4 Where there is an equal number of votes for and against a proposition it shall fail.

-7.5 National Members shall be entitled to be represented at the Biennial Meeting as follows:
+7.5 Each National Association shall be entitled to one representative at the Biennial Meeting.

 7.7 Each Representative shall be entitled to vote at the Biennial Meeting.